ditrix36/pxShader/README.md

    var square = rec({x:10,y:20,w:20,h:20});
    square.draw();
    ```
  So here we actually created our first shape. so the rec function initializes an object shape width a draw method and returns it      onto the the variable square so when `square.draw()` is called it actally draws the that object shape we have initialized alternatively we could just only say  `draw()` this will draw all the object shapes that have been initialized.
-So actually the main difference between these 2 is that the `square.draw()` will only  draw 1 shape that is specific object shape that is in the square variable that has been initialized while the `draw()` draws all the shapes that have been initialized.
+So actually the main difference between these 2 is that the `square.draw()` will only  draw 1 shape that is specific object shape that is in the square variable that has been initialized while, the `draw()` draws all the shapes that have been initialized.
 So let's explain more the general syntax

  | paramter | meaning |